micah-gr/micah-gr.github.io/index.md

 Here is an example of a previous project.

-# Project:
+# Project: Measure user experience to facilitate growth
 Measure user value from business messages to ensure sustainable growth of a massive private messaging network

-# Role:
-Staff Quantitative User Researcher
+# Role: Staff Quantitative User Researcher

 # Brief:
 Create a new source of information about users' experience of business messages.
 Ensure user experience remains positive as platform grows.

 # Approach: